alexhbnr/snakemake-pipeline-template/README.md

-# snakemake-pipeline-template
+## snakemake-pipeline-template

-Cookiecutter template for Snakemake pipelines
+This is a simple cookiecutter template for create a Snakemake pipeline.